KHemanthRaju/Hemanth_Portfolio/README.md

 # Hello!

-I'm Hema Varshita, and I find myself diving deep into the fascinating realms of Machine Learning (ML) and Data Science as a graduate student at **University of Washington, Seattle**.
+I'm Hemanth Raju Koneti, and I find myself diving deep into the fascinating realms of Machine Learning (ML) and Data Science as a graduate student at **University of Washington, Seattle**.
 My journey began with a Bachelor's degree in EE/ML from IIT Hyderabad, and it's been quite a ride since then.

 I recently concluded my internship at **Amazon Web Services** as an **SWE (ML) Intern** where I got to dive into  ML systems and workflows, optimizing serverless model training for AWS's Recommender Systems and making deployments smoother!